OmerYilmazlar/Cassiopaean-Transcripts-Summaries/transcripts/22 February 2010.md

 ---

 ## Cosmic Structure & Densities

 - Humanity previously engaged in "**technospirituality**."
 - The cosmic vibrations are expected to change back soon.
 - Restoration of technospirituality is anticipated.
+- This capability was lost due to regression and a change in the cosmic environment.

 ---

 ## Health, Diet, and Supplements